 We would be back tomorrow for an even longer game drive and couldn’t wait for what the day would bring.

 About the Author: Jess is Digital Marketing Executive for Tucan Travel.
 She has travelled independently and on group tours through Latin America, Africa, North America, Israel and Europe.
-You can find her on or read her other contributions here.
+You can find her on Google+ or read her other contributions here.